-A urinalysis is a laboratory test done to detect problems with your body that can appear in your urine.
+A urinalysis is a laboratory test.
+It can help your doctor detect problems that may be shown by your urine.

 Many illnesses and disorders affect how your body removes waste and toxins.
-The system that takes care of that is broadly called the excretory system, and includes your lungs, kidneys, urinary tract, skin, and bladder.
-Problems with any of these parts of your body can affect the appearance, concentration, and content of your urine (Mayo).
+The organs involved in this are your lungs, kidneys, urinary tract, skin, and bladder.
+Problems with any of these can affect the appearance, concentration, and content of your urine.

-Urinalysis is not the same as drug screening or pregnancy tests, although all three tests involve a urine sample.
+Urinalysis is not the same as a drug screening or pregnancy test, although all three tests involve a urine sample.

 - kidney disease

 If you already have a diagnosis for any of these conditions, your doctor may use urinalysis to check on the progress of treatments or the condition itself.

 Your doctor may also want to do a urinalysis if you experience certain symptoms, including:

 Before your test, make sure to drink plenty of water so you can give an adequate urine sample.
 However, drinking excessive amounts of water may cause inaccurate results.

 One or two extra glasses of fluid, which can include juice or milk if your diet allows, is all you need the day of the test.
 You don’t have to fast or change your diet for the test.